Definitely-not-AWS-Workshops/workshop-2-blog/content/2-High-Level-Design/2-Pipeline-Design/_index.md

 #### Business Process Model and Notation (BPMN) 2.0

+[BPMN](https://www.omg.org/spec/BPMN#document-metadata) - has become the de-facto standard for business processes diagrams.
+It is meant for usage directly by stakeholders who create, manage, and implement business processes.
 A pipeline design defines the orchestration of a process or workflow and has many analogies to modeling business processes.
 The business process modeling paradigm can thus serve as the basis for pipeline design.
 BPMN diagrams used to build workflows or CI/CD pipelines provide insight into software delivery processes, such as stages, activities, and relationships with other systems.

 The notation used in this workshop is BPMN 2.0.
 BPMN 2.0 has a unique notation with identifiable icons known as *elements*.
 The table below shows a subset of the most used BPMN 2.0 elements that might be enough for designing your pipelines.